Coordination Game

 Image from iStock

 If neither country imposes a tariff, then both countries receive a payoff of 75 (for a $75 billion increase in GDP), as seen in the bottom right quadrant.
-A high payoff follows because both countries can continue to trade freely, benefiting from their comparative advantages while maintaining positive diplomatic relations with the other country.
+This high payoff is due to both countries being able to trade freely, thus benefiting from their comparative advantages while maintaining positive diplomatic relations.

 Dig Deeper With These Free Lessons: